2018 Community College Championship Tournament Logistics Information

 Shawnee, KS 66203

 This tournament will use the 2018 NAQT Division II SCT set (16 packets of 24/24).
-This is the same set that will be used for the Division II competitions at the 2018 four-year Sectional Championship Tournaments (SCTs), so community college teams who choose to participate in that tournament will not be allowed to compete in the CCCT (even if they want to send different players).
+This is the same set that will be used for the Division II competitions at the 2018 four-year Sectional Championship Tournaments (SCTs), so community college teams who choose to participate in that tournament will not be allowed to compete in the CCCT (even with different players).

 Each school in attendance will receive a copy of the entire packet set.
 Please note that these questions must be picked up at the tournament itself, after the finals.
 Teams who leave early or forget to pick up their questions will be charged a shipping and handling fee of $10 to have them mailed.